“The Story of Lucretia” by Sandro Botticelli

 “The Death of Julius Caesar” by Vincenzo Camuccini at the Galleria Nazionale d’Arte Moderna (1804-1805)

 Since the foundation of Rome, its rulers had been Kings, elected for life by the patricians who made up the Roman Senate.
 The last Roman king was Lucius Tarquinius Superbus (“Tarquin the Proud”).
-Tarquin was expelled in 509 because his son Sextus Tarquinius had raped the noblewoman Lucretia, who afterwards took her own life.
-Lucretia’s father, her husband and their relative Lucius Junius Brutus mustered support from the Senate and army and forced Tarquin into exile.
+Tarquin was expelled in 509 because his son Sextus Tarquinius had raped the noblewoman Lucretia, who afterward took her own life.
+Lucretia’s father, her husband, and their relative Lucius Junius Brutus mustered support from the Senate and army and forced Tarquin into exile.

 The Senate agreed to abolish kingship.
 Most of the king’s former functions were transferred to two consuls, who were elected to office for a term of one year.
 Each consul could act as a check on his colleague.
 If a consul abused his powers in office, he could be prosecuted when his term expired.
 Brutus and Lucretia’s husband became Republican Rome’s first consuls.

 These events are quasi-mythological and fitted a narrative of personal vengeance against a tyrant leading to his overthrow, which was a common theme among Greek cities.

 Sandro Botticelli (1445 – 1510) was an Italian painter of the Early Renaissance who belonged to the Florentine School under the patronage of Lorenzo de’ Medici.
 His mythological masterpieces are his best-known works today.
 However, he painted a range of religious subjects and portraits.
 He and his workshop were primarily known for their many beautiful Madonna and Child paintings.